AmazingAmpharos/OoT-Randomizer/README.md

   * Warp songs now have a normal transition with no cutscene.
 * Gold Skulltula textbox displays current number obtained
 * Poe salesman tells point limit without needing to sell
+* Patch files added so that generated seeds can be distributed legally

 #### New Options